A New Statement for Selection and Exception Handling in Imperative Languages

 [lemma]{Theorem}

 [lemma]{Proposition}

 [lemma]{Corollary} \newenvironment{proof} {\begin{trivlist}\item[]{\it Proof. }} {\\* \end{trivlist}}

-[2]{\prec_{#1}^{#2}} [2]{\land_{#1}^{#2}} [2]{\exists_{#1}^{#2}} {{Java$^{ch}$}} {\bf Abstract}: Diverse selection statements -- \iif, \swi and \try -- are commonly used in modern programming languages.
+[2]{\prec_{#1}^{#2}} [2]{\land_{#1}^{#2}} [2]{\exists_{#1}^{#2}} {{Java$^{ch}$}} {\bf Abstract}: Diverse selection statements -- \iif, \swi\ and \try -- are commonly used in modern programming languages.
 To make things simple, we propose a unifying statement for selection.
 This statement is of the form $\kch(G_1,\ldots,G_n)$ where each $G_i$ is a statement.
-It has a a simple semantics: choose a $successful$ statement $G_i$ and then proceeds with executing $G_i$.
+It has a simple semantics: sequentially choose the first $successful$ statement $G_i$ and then proceeds with executing $G_i$.
 Examples will be provided for this statement.

 {\bf keywords:} selection, imperative programming, exceptions